angepacatte/PyBer_Analysis/README.md

 <img width="721" alt="Screen Shot 2021-11-21 at 9 45 56 AM" src="https://user-images.githubusercontent.com/85581208/142768855-470c064e-7ae2-44ee-a25d-f84a92d39158.png">

-The pivot table broke the fares by city type down the dates January through April.
-Allowing for a look at seasonal trends in fares.
+The pivot table broke the fares by city type down the dates January through April, allowing for a look at seasonal trends in fares.

 ## *Analysis Results*